 Entomology and Restoration Ecology

 My primary research interests include biodiversity, entomology, community ecology, restoration ecology, agroecology, and community engagement.
-My current research examines the role of ants as indicators of restoration success and regulators of biodiversity in above and belowground systems.
-I am currently studying mites that use ants for dispersal because it allows me to ask questions spanning multiple hierarchical levels including: host, colony, colony neighborhood, patch, and landscape levels.
-I am involved in several ongoing, collaborative projects including: 1) effects of an invasive shrub (Amur honeysuckle) and deer on ant biodiversity, 2) ant diversity and function in crop fields and temperate tree canopies, 3) historical and future shifts in lady beetle communities due to climate change, 4) elevation gradients and ant diversity in Costa Rica, 5) mite communities associated with an invasive ant and termites in North Carolina and Japan, and 6) a citizen science biodiversity and invasive species monitoring project in Daniel Boone National Forest (KY, TN).
-Originally from Ohio, I am excited to join the faculty at UNCP and look forward to working with a whole new diversity of insects and ecosystems in North Carolina.
+Two areas of research that I am currently working on include the role of habitat enhancement on pollinator diversity (bees, butterflies, hoverflies) and the role of ants as indicators of restoration success and regulators of biodiversity in above- and belowground systems.
+I also study mites that use ants for dispersal because it allows me to ask questions spanning multiple hierarchical levels including: host, colony, colony neighborhood, patch, and landscape levels.
+I am involved in several ongoing, collaborative projects including: 1) pollinator gardens and their effects on pollinator communities, 2) flower preference and use by pollinators, 3) effects of an invasive shrub and deer on ant biodiversity, 4) the role of plant diversity and structure on ant biodiversity, 5) effects of fire ants on above- and belowground systems, and 6) pest and disease management in organic crops.
 I welcome undergraduates into my lab who are also interested in the ecology of “the little things that run the world.”